shaneelu/Team15ECE3400.github.io/Lab/Lab1/Lab1.md

 This part of the lab will control the direction and speed of the Parallax Continuous Rotation Servo using the voltage divider and potentiometer made in part 2.
 Connect the servo to the Arduino Uno by hooking up the white wire to digital pin 11 which has PWM capability, red wire to the 5V output pin, and black wire to GND.
 The PWM frequency is 49.5Hz, minimum duty cycle is 2.75% and maximum duty cycle is 12.5%.

 ![](./Lab1Photos/180a.jpg)
-Figure 9.
+> Figure 9.
 Frequency is 49.5Hz

 ![](./Lab1Photos/0a.jpg)
-Figure 10.
+> Figure 10.
 Duty Cycle is 2.75% when 0 written to Servo

 ![](./Lab1Photos/90a.jpg)
-Figure 11.
+> Figure 11.
 Duty Cycle is 7.5% when 90 written to Servo

 ![](./Lab1Photos/180b.jpg)
-Figure 12.
+> Figure 12.
 Duty Cycle is 12.5% when 180 written to Servo

 Insert the code below into your Arduino IDE.
 The Servo.h library provides functions which make communication with servo simpler.
-A0 analogRead is used to translate the voltage from the voltage divider into a digital value ranging from 0 to 1023.
-To visualize the voltage in this 0:1023 range, (digital value 0:1023) * 5V / 1024 = (analog voltage).
-The map() function provided by the Servo.h library maps the range 0:1023 to range 0:180 and val takes on the new value generated.
+A0 analogRead is used to translate the voltage from the voltage divider into a digital value ranging from 850 to 950.
+This 850 to 950 range was determine through trial and error to be best for control of servo speed.
+To visualize the voltage in this 850:950 range, (digital value 850:950) * 5V / 1024 = (analog voltage).
+The map() function provided by the Servo.h library maps the range 850:950 to range 0:180 and val takes on the new value generated.
 Warning: the map() function uses integer math and fractional remainders are truncated, so precision is reduced. val is then transmitted to the servo through the s.write function provided by the Servo.h library.
 The function s.write converts val into a PWM signal, and the servo decodes the pwm using it’s ICs to control its shaft speed and direction.
 When val=90, servo rotates at 0 rpm; when val is increased from 90 to 180, servo increases speed in CCW direction; when val is decreased from 90 to 0, servo increases speed in CW direction.
 Further, the servo has a calibration potentiometer right above the place where the cable attaches to the case.
 This calibration potentiometer must be adjusted until s.write(90) corresponds to 0 rpm.
 The delay of 10ms provides enough reaction time between the potentiometer being adjusted and the servo changing speed/direction.

 	// Controlling servo speed and direction
 	#include <Servo.h>